advance100/doc_webpack/node.js-api.md

 ### `stats.toString(options)`

-Returns a formated string of the result.
+Returns a formatted string of the result.

 `options` are the same as `options` in `toJson`.